Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Fully Observed Amortized Causal Discovery

 \paragraph{ESRU} \citet{khanna2019economy} take a similar approach to \citet{tank2018neural}, but they use economy statistical recurrent units (eSRU), instead of LSTMs.
 We found one layer worked best, and used their hyperparameters otherwise.
 We use sparsity hyperparameters $[0.1, 0.2, 0.3, 0.4, 0.5]$ for Kuramoto, and $[0, 0.1, 0.15, 0.2, 0.3, 0.4, 0.5, 0.6, 1]$ for Netsim.
 Code was used from \url{https://github.com/sakhanna/SRU_for_GCI}.

-\paragraph{MPIR} \citet{wu2020discovering} determine where causal links exist by examining the predictive performance change when noise is added on an input variable.
+\paragraph{MPIR} \citet{wu2020discovering} determine where causal links exist by examining the predictive performance change when noise is added to an input variable.
 Code for this method and the baselines below was used from \url{https://github.com/tailintalent/causal}.

 \paragraph{Transfer Entropy} \citet{schreiber2000measuring} suggest this entropy-like measure between two variables to produce a metric which is likely to be higher when a causal connection exists.
 We use the implementation by \citet{wu2020discovering}.